shengchang/pacbio-96-Well-PCR-Plate/README.md

 # Project for PacificBioScience

+## Description

-You've been tasked with writing an app that will allow a scientist to input sample information associated with a 96-well PCR plate (see schematic here:http://www.cellsignet.com/media/plates/96.jpg).
+You've been tasked with writing an app that will allow a scientist to input sample information associated with a 96-well PCR plate (see schematic here:<http://www.cellsignet.com/media/plates/96.jpg>).
 Write an AngularJS-based single page front-end web app which does the following:

 1. Renders a blank schematic of the 96-well plate (outline and row/column headers)
 2. Provides the following entry fields to associate information with a well on the plate: